Close

 Herbal Flea Collars

 Some pet parents prefer a DIY approach or purchase an herbal flea collar as a natural repellent.
-Instead of synthetic chemicals, the collar is made with essential oils as a deterrent.
-Herbal flea collars may be less effective, requiring more frequent replacement, and are often used with other natural remedies.
+These collars may be less effective, require more frequent replacement, and are often used with other natural remedies.

 Apple Cider Vinegar

 Although apple cider vinegar is not a flea killer, some pet parents use it as a diluted spray deterrent.
-It can irritate some pets’ skin, so test it on a small area first.
-If flea eggs and larvae are a part of the problem, apple cider vinegar will not work.
+Test it on a small area first.
+Flea eggs and larvae will not be affected.

 Natural Flea Sprays and Powders

-Use proven formulas if you prefer a spray or powder that contains no chemicals as a flea repellent.
-Apply sprays lightly and in a test spot first.
-Read reviews from other pet parents and talk to your veterinarian or holistic care provider about the best natural flea sprays or powders before application.
+Use proven formulas with natural ingredients.
+Apply sprays lightly and test on a small area first.
+Consult your veterinarian or holistic care provider about the best natural flea sprays or powders.

 Natural Flea Repellents in the Home

 Preventing fleas is a three-pronged approach.
-You must treat your:
+You must treat your pets, your home environment, and your outdoor perimeter.

 Bedding and Furniture